Lymphatic Vascular Malformations Treatment & Management

 Sclerotherapy

-Transcutaneous injection of a sclerosant such as alcohol may help decrease a lymphatic VM.[7]
-It is mostly useful for macrocystic malformations and for combined venous-lymphatic lesions.
+Transcutaneous injection of a sclerosant such as alcohol or sodium tetradecyl sulphate (STS) may help to decrease a lymphatic VM.
+[4] It is mostly useful for macrocystic malformations and for combined venous-lymphatic lesions.
 The procedure is painful; therefore, it is performed by an invasive radiologist under general anesthesia.

 Initially, 5 mL of contrast fluid is injected through a venous catheter to delineate the anatomy of the lesion and to detect escape of contrast to the systemic circulation (see the upper left portion of the image below).
 The upper middle portion of the image below shows injection of contrast into a facial venous-lymphatic malformation.
 The catheter was relocated when escape of contrast to the facial vein was detected (upper right).
 When a lumen filled with lymphatic fluid is detected, the lymph is aspirated.
 Alcohol (100%) mixed with a small amount of contrast fluid (alcohol-to-contrast ratio of 20:5) is then injected through the same venous catheter.